mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 behaviour.
 While all humans can technically mate

-with one another provided there are no physiological ailments or other disabilities that prevent it, long- term exposure to the Whistlers causes humans to segment themselves into breeding groups.
+with one another provided there are no physiological ailments or other disabilities that prevent it, long-term exposure to the Whistlers causes humans to segment themselves into breeding groups.
 Males and females devote themselves to the practice of reproduction, aided by the skills of 'matchers' who